 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and accounts receivable.
-The Company has significant cash balances at financial institutions which throughout the year regularly exceed the federally insured limit of \$250.
+The Company has significant cash balances at foreign financial institutions which throughout the year regularly exceed the federally insured limit applicable country cash deposit insurance limits of approximately \$250,100 at each of the Company's two foreign banks.
 Any loss incurred or a lack of access to such funds could have a significant adverse impact on the Company's financial condition, results of operations, and cash flows.
+The Company's cash balances held in domestic banks are deposited into accounts at various institutions with each balance under the \$250 Federal Deposit Insurance Corporation ("FDIC") insurance limit.
 The Company extends credit to customers in the normal course of business.
 Concentrations of credit risk with respect to accounts receivable exist to the full extent of amounts presented in the condensed consolidated financial statements.
 The Company does not require collateral from its customers to secure accounts receivable.

 Accounts receivable are derived from the sale of products shipped and services performed for customers primarily located in the U.S., Europe, Asia, and Australia.
 Invoices are aged based on contractual terms with the customer.
 The Company reviews accounts receivable for collectability and provides an allowance for potential credit losses.
 The allowance for potential credit losses on trade receivables reflects the Company's best estimate of probable losses inherent in the accounts receivable balance based on known troubled accounts, historical experience, and other currently available evidence.
 Payment terms and conditions vary by contract type, although terms generally include a requirement of payment within 30 to 90 days.
-The Company has not experienced material losses related to accounts receivable as of March 31, 2024 and December 31, 2023.
+The Company has not experienced material losses related to accounts receivable as of March 31, June 30, 2024 and December 31, 2023.